0hex7/projects/README.md

 1.Ransomware

+     REQUIREMENTS:
+     need to install cryptography module in the terminal.
+     ---> pip install cryptography    //for normal terminal
+     ---> pip3 install cryptography   //alternate method

     - I created a ransomware in python language.
 This ransomware is just a smal version of the actual Ransomwares.
     - We need to give the following command in the terminal in the directory in which the Ransomware is present.